STUDIES PROGRAM IN NICARAGUA (SPIN)

 Acceptance notification: April 5, 2014

 You must book and cover payment for your own airfare.
-After you are accepted, you will receive advice about required arrival flights and times at Managua’s international airport on Wednesday, Aug.
-27, 2014.
-Alicia, the SPIN student life coordinator, will meet you at the airport and accompany you to the Nehemiah Center for orientation.
+After you are accepted, you will receive advice about required arrival flights and times at Managua’s international airport on Friday, August 21, 2015.
+Kelsey Davies, the SPIN student life coordinator, will meet you at the airport and accompany you to the Nehemiah Center for orientation.